donald-macritchie/hangman/README.md

 - As I wanted the points to accumulate after each word was sloved, I moved this peice of code to be read after the word had been completed.

 ![This is a screen shot of the fix for the second bug in the code](./assets/screenshots/bug_two.png)

+### Unsolved Bugs

+- The only bug left within the game is when updating the score to teh googlesheet, the score is updated after each word is solved.
+- I would like to have the score only update once all points have been accumulated.
+- This will be a future feature I would like to implement